 Anyway, at the end of the day, Heroku seems to be significantly cheaper than AppEngine.
 For an excellent, in-depth analysis and comparison of Heroku vs. AppEngine pricing, go to this page: http://kmilo0.blogspot.com/2013/02/gae-vs-heroku.html.

 Heroku and AppEngine are very close competitors.
 They both have their good and bad points.
 Overall though, the sentiment in the developer community (that’s the crowd that mainly uses PaaS’s) is that AppEngine is a missed opportunity by Google because of its closed-in, proprietary nature and lack of platform choices.
 Heroku offers few restrictions on what can and can’t be done in your hosted app, and you also have powerful access to the user space your application runs in.
 But Heroku’s AWS base means that Amazon’s high-profile and damaging service outages also affect Heroku customers.

-In the end, until Google improves and stops viewing AppEngine as a way to tie in customers to the Google universe, we have to give the edge to Heroku as the better platform.
+In the end, Until Google improves and stop viewing AppEngine as a way to tie in customers to the Google universe, we have to give the edge to Heroku as the better platform.
 Also see the pros-cons table below for further comparison: